Extremal digraphs for open neighbourhood location-domination and identifying codes: A recursive and constructive characterization of extremal di-trees

 Recall that by Theorem~\ref{thmmain}, the forcing arcs of an extremal digraph $D$ induce a disjoint union of directed cycles that spans the entire vertex set of $D$.
-If the underlying graph of $D$ is a tree, then these cycles are either loops or directed 2-cycles.
+If $D$ is a di-tree, then these cycles are either loops or directed 2-cycles.
 In particular, if a vertex is loop-free, it is incident with a directed 2-cycle.

 \begin{lemma} Let $D\in \mathcal{T}_n$ and $T$ be the underlying tree of $D$.
 Then for each location-forced vertex $v$ of $D$, $d^+(v)=1$. \end{lemma}